cucumber/docs/content/docs/community/new-contributors.md

 weight: 10
 ---

-Every Wednesday at [18:00 UTC](https://dateful.com/convert/utc?t=1800) we host the new contributors ensemble.
+Every Wednesday at [10:45 PST](https://dateful.com/convert/pst?t=1045) we host the new contributors ensemble.
 This is a space for people who are keen to contribute to open source to get together and support each other in making their first contributions. 🦄

 The Cucumber team is committed to [tackling the structural sexism and racism](https://cucumber.io/blog/open-source/tackling-structural-racism-(and-sexism)-in-open-so/) in open source, and we host these sessions to provide a welcoming environment for people who have historically been under-represented in open source. ✊🏿🏳️‍🌈🏳️‍⚧️

-You can watch it live on https://twitch.tv/cucumberbdd or watch old sessions on our [YouTube channel](https://www.youtube.com/playlist?list=PLrQMyTCtW0DZolJHWBLELne1EF2gqMaHc).
+Sometimes, when people feel comfortable, we stream the session live over Twitch.
+You can watch it on https://twitch.tv/cucumberbdd or watch old sessions on our [YouTube channel](https://www.youtube.com/playlist?list=PLrQMyTCtW0DZolJHWBLELne1EF2gqMaHc).

 You can also read our manifesto: